Stelk-dev/Covid-Tracker/README.md

 # Covid Tracker App

-A Covid Tracker App created with flutter.
+A Covid Tracker App which monitors cases in the US created with flutter.
 This app uses the API: https://covidtracking.com/data/api

 ## Screen